OGA-2026/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Sprint/SIT activities management methodology
+about: Template with instructions to create user stories
 title: ''
 labels: ''
 assignees: ''